zhanlilz/grid-nasa-lvis-l2/README.md

 # grid-nasa-lvis-l2
 **Grid laser-shot-based LVIS L2 data from NASA into raster data**

-Contact: Zhan Li, zhan.li AT canada dot ca, zhanli1986 AT gmail dot com
+Contact: Zhan Li, zhanli AT gfz-potsdam dot de, zhanli1986 AT gmail dot com

 This is part of the work by Zhan Li at Pacific Forestry Centre of Canadian Forest Service.